-Ariadne Oliver is asked to devise a murder hunt for a Devon fête, but her sense of foreboding summons Poirot to the scene.
-Her fears are realized when, during the fête, the girl playing her murder victim winds up well and truly murdered.
+Mrs Oliver is asked to devise a murder hunt for a Devon fête, but her sense of foreboding summons Poirot to the scene.
+Her fears are realized when the girl playing murder victim winds up truly murdered.

 Was this review helpful to you?